Title: Nanocrystalline substituted cobalt-based metal oxides for oxygen evolution reaction: A prerequisite for photochemical water splitting

 Funding Amount: Approx. Rs.
 32 Lakhs

-Summary: Clean and environmental friendly energy is the most important need of the 21st century.
-It is well known that the use of fossil fuels causes problems connected with source availability as well as with environmental compatibility.
+Summary: Clean and environmentally friendly energy is the most important need of the 21st century.
+It is well known that the use of fossil fuels causes problems connected with source available as well as with environmental compatibility.
 Hydrogen is going to be an important part of future energy systems and therefore, electrocatalysts that will evolve hydrogen with the lowest possible energy consumption will be very important.
-Electrocatalysis of water can be the best way to bridge the global energy supply between the present era of fossil fuels and the future era based on hydrogen economy.
+Electrocatalysis of water can be the best way to bridge the global energy supply between the present era of fossil fuels and the future era based on the hydrogen economy.
 Water splitting, however, is controlled by difficult oxygen evolution reaction (OER) step because it involves 4 electrons and 4 protons transfer.
 If an efficient catalyst for OER could be developed, hydrogen can be produced efficiently by combining the catalyst with a solar device.
 In this way, oxygen and hydrogen can be generated without hampering the environment.